androcatz1/SentiRadar_Backend/README.md

 # SentiRadar 🚀

-SentiRadar is a FastAPI backend for the final year project.
-The service ingests YouTube video and comment data, transforms it with an ETL pipeline, stores it in PostgreSQL, and exposes analytics and machine learning endpoints for a separate frontend.
+SentiRadar is a FastAPI backend for the final year project, linked to the [YT_TimeSeries automation repository](https://github.com/androcatz1/YT_TimeSeries.git) and the [SentiRadar frontend repository](https://github.com/androcatz1/SentiRadar-Frontend.git).
+The service ingests YouTube video and comment data, transforms it with an ETL pipeline, stores it in PostgreSQL, and exposes analytics and machine learning endpoints for the frontend.

 ## 📌 Problem Statement